donneger/pands-project2021/README.md

 It is very clear that there is a significant body of information readily available across the internet relating to this dataset and associated analyses.
 The goal with this project is to carry out an analysis using generally accepted statistical and plotting techniques and analyses using Python and to validate the findings against the already existing results.

 There are several areas that will be outside the scope of this project, including deep statistical analysis and machine learning as I would have insufficient depth of knowledge in these subject areas to make well informed observations.
+I do note however that this dataset is regarded as the **"hello world"** of machine learning.

 # Project Approach
 ## General research on the subject.